 The more experienced counterpart to the above role, a senior sales operations analyst or senior sales operations manager, should bring 3–5 years of experience to the job.
 They should have a deep understanding of sales processes and technology and should be comfortable building and driving initiatives around optimizing those systems.
 Sometimes at larger companies, this role is specialized by initiative.
 For instance, you may encounter a business intelligence analyst, a growth analyst, a platforms and integrations analyst, and so on.

 A sales operations manager reports into a VP of Sales or Chief Revenue Officer, depending on your company’s size.
 As a manager, they are the hand guiding the execution of your sales operations strategy.
 Besides being proficient in key sales platforms, such as a CRM, or business intelligence platform, the ability to communicate plans with executives from across the organization is essential.
 Their primary focus should be on ensuring smooth day-to-day operations and driving alignment between sales-adjacent teams.
 They should have at least 5–9 years of experience.

 Modern sales operations teams improve sales performance by speeding up the sales cycle and enabling reps to close deals faster.
-Success relies on the sales operations team’s ability to continuously streamline this process.
+Sales excellence relies on the operations team’s ability to continuously streamline this process.